Fedora31/nhcustom2/README.md

 On Linux, simply use the makefile in the repository.

-If you want to compile this program for Windows 10, you'll have to install [MSYS2](https://msys2.org/) and use mingw64 when executing the makefile.
+If you want to compile this program for Windows, you'll have to install [MSYS2](https://msys2.org/) and use mingw64 when executing the makefile.

 This program has only been tested with GCC.
 It might compile on other